AnthonyDipilato/AircraftTugIOS/README.md

 # Aircraft Tug
 ![Aircraft Tug App](http://anthonydipilato.com/wp-content/uploads/2018/03/tugapp.jpg)

-This project is for the small aircraft tug that I built.
+This project is for the iOS app that controls the aircraft tug that I built.
 You can see the build log and details at URL

 ### Required Libraries